-Secrets can be in many forms, but knowledge of a person's financial secrets provides the holder of such information a great deal of power.
-Congress recognized the same premise as Sir Francis Bacon's observation and applied it to financial secrets in 1999 with the passage of the Gramm-Leach-Bliley Act ("GLB").
-GLB requires protections for Non-Public Personal Information ("NPI") in the hands of certain companies.
-The first step in being able to protect NPI is to understand what it is and where it is.
+Secrets can be in many forms, but knowledge of a person's financial secrets, which can be used against them, provides the holder of such information a great deal of power.
+Congress recognized the need to outline standards for protecting financial information and in 1999 they passed the Gramm-Leach-Bliley Act ("GLB").
+GLB required certain protections for Non-Public Personal Information ("NPI") in the hands of certain companies.
+In order to protect NPI, one must understand what it is and where it is.